linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

 `dog` gives you much of the same functionality of `dig`, but pared down to the essential DNS records.
 This makes `dog`'s results easier to read and more manageable.

 In the section below, you can see how to get started with basic `dog` queries and learn more about its advanced options.
-You can find some links at the very end of this guide if you find yourself wanting to learn more about DNS and its role in managing your servers.
+If you want to learn more about DNS and its role in managing your servers, refer to the end of this guide for more resources.

 ### Basic Queries